Sarah Steventon - Psychotherapist For High Achievers Anxiety & Stress Expert Specialist in Extreme Pressure Environments London

 The technique has the ability to remove, with precision, the issues that will be the cause of around 90% of your negative outcomes, and without doubt, the reason you generally make the decisions that you afterwards regret.

-We use your brain's own neuroplasticity, which is a natural brain process, along with a unique style of psychology, which together form a therapy based on the latest breakthroughs in neuroscience.
-And with this, I am able to help my clients achieve the optimal mindset to perform in the space that ultimately gives them that edge.
+This style of work uses the brain's plasticity, the natural 'learning' process, along with a unique style of psychology, which together form a therapy based on the latest breakthroughs in neuroscience to achieve the optimal mindset to perform in the space that ultimately gives you the edge.

-Essentially anyone in the midst of potentially losing, or gaining, anything, from a significant amount of money, or in fact, just their reputation, will feel it - and this is where this style of work can really make an impact.
+Fear, in some degree, is experienced by everyone working the world of investment and risk, so anyone trading at banks, or hedge funds.
+Essentially anyone in the midst of potentially losing, or gaining, anything, from a significant amount of money, or in fact, just their reputation, will feel it at some time - and this is where this style of work can really make an impact.
 These feelings can and do impact negatively on how you operate and removing it is a game changer.

 An Investment coach is purely looking at the technical side of trading - again not helping to change how you feel.

-They have manged to create a mindset that is optimum for the role - a place that seems impossible.
-They will no doubt have worked with a performance psychologist, someone like myself.
+They have manged to create a mindset that is optimum for the role - a place that seems impossible and this work is the vehicle to help move someone into that space - the space of the elite.

 The human brain is designed to respond to uncertainty and ambiguity, by trying to create some certainty.
 So if you get out of a position, when you were meaning to be holding it, you will get an instant feeling of ease, it feels instantly better, for a brief moment – until you think “what the hell did I do that for?"